top of page

 All commercial and residential waste streams, such as: Food and organic waste Glass General packaging waste streams which include cardboard, all plastics containers and wrap, aluminium cans, steel cans, aerosol cans etc. Sanitary waste Hazardous items such as batteries, sharps etc Textiles, and all other streams of household and commercial waste that are not bulky.

-Bulky waste such as furniture – this will be managed via the reuse centre if reusable, or exported to landfill if at the end of its life.
-Builders waste – this will continue to be managed by Council for the time being.
-Green waste such as garden trimmings etc – managed by Council, these will be shredded and placed into the composting system.
+Bulky waste such as furniture – this will be managed via the reuse centre if reusable, or exported to landfill if at the end of its life Builders waste – this will continue to be managed by Council Green waste such as garden trimmings etc – managed by Council, these will be shredded and placed into the composting system Tyres Hazardsous items: waste oil, pesticides, car batteries etc

 • Will there be a waste collection service?

-• How much waste will be diverted from landfill?
+• How much waste have we diverted from landfill?

 • How many streams do I need to sort my waste into?

 Five streams: Food & Organic Material Glass Material Hazardous Material Sanitary Material Recyclapod Material (for Hand Sorting) Food & Organic Material All food scraps, compostable packaging, coffee grinds, bones, meat, fish, food-stained serviettes/paper towels, compostable nappies, hair.
 Glass Material All glass bottles, jars, vases, glasses.
 Windows and windscreens will continue to be managed by NIRC as part of the construction and demolition waste.
-Hazardous Material Products that contain harmful elements, including solvent-based paint, pesticides and other garden chemicals and their containers, motor oils, kerosene, chemicals, pharmaceuticals, batteries, and E-waste.
-Sanitary Material Anything that is soiled by human fluids, such as bandaids, tissues, feminine hygiene products, condoms, nappies, face masks, gloves, paper towels used for cleaning purposes.
+Hazardous Material Products that contain harmful elements, including solvent-based paint, pesticides and other garden chemicals and their containers, motor oils, kerosene, chemicals, pharmaceuticals, batteries, and e-waste.
+Sanitary Material Anything that is soiled by human fluids, such as bandaids, tissues, feminine hygiene products, condoms, nappies, face masks, gloves, or paper towels used for cleaning purposes.
+This is also the location for things like vacuum dust that are unable to be recycled and also not welcome on the Recyclapod sort bench.
 Recyclapod Material Plastic containers (hard and soft), plastic wrap, aluminium, steel, paper, cardboard, and all packaging that is not glass.
 All other waste streams that are not either food, glass, hazardous or sanitary go into this waste stream for proper sorting.

 The Recyclapod stream has been introduced to replace the 'general' waste stream.
 We are no longer sending our packaging to landfill.
 By putting your cleaned packaging into the Recyclapod stream, you are giving them another chance at life, as they will be turned into a resource for the community.
 Essentially, the Recyclapod stream consists of all the household and commercial waste that is not Glass, Food/Organics, Sanitary Waste or Hazardous Waste.
-Other than packaging (eg plastics (hard and soft), cardboard, paper, aluminium, steel etc) there will be many other items such as pens, textiles, pill packets etc that will also go in the Recyclapod stream.
-Over time, we aim to find a recycling solution for these other smaller waste streams.
+The primary items found in this stream are plastics, cardboard, paper and aluminium, although this is also where many other items should be deposited, such as pens, textiles, pill packets etc. Over time, we aim to find a recycling solution for each smaller waste stream.

 • How should I setup my home / business to efficiently collect the five waste streams?